sophiecchen/personal-website/thoughts/README.md

     visible: false
 ---

-# Why You Should Read Research Papers
+# Reading Research Papers as an Undergraduate

 ## The Benefits of Reading a Research Paper

 ## Reading a Research Paper

+Dr. Srinivasan Keshav's [How To Read a Research Paper](http://svr-sk818-web.cl.cam.ac.uk/keshav/papers/07/paper-reading.pdf) TODO.
+Instead, TODO.

 ## Finding Interesting Papers

+I personally like to also TODOO.

 ## Beginner-Friendly Papers